Norman State Hospital

 At the northeast corner of the property of Central State Hospital is Rock Creek Road Cemetery, with rows of small concrete pads marking graves of many patients.
 In another nearby cemetery is a communal grave containing remains of 36 of the 37 people who died in a fire at the hospital in 1918.

-- This film documents the case of a mental patient in the 1950's was filmed at this hospital.
-Click here to watch the film.
+- This film documents the case of a mental patient in the 1950's and was filmed at this hospital.

 |Whos here now: Members 0 Guests 0 Bots & Crawlers 1|